i-suck-at-most-stuff/simple-python-calendar/README.md

     python main.py
     ```

-3. **Follow the on-screen instructions** to add, view, or delete meetings.
+3. **Follow the on-screen instructions** to add, view, or delete events.

 ## Usage